 Key Ingredients

 - Tofu: Extra firm tofu forms the base of these meatballs.
-I love tofu as it’s an affordable, versatile plant based protein.
+I love tofu as it’s an affordable, versatile plant-based protein.
 Make sure to use extra firm tofu for this recipe.
-You might be able to get away with firm tofu, but be sure to squeeze out any excess water before mixing the meatballs.
+You can get away with firm tofu, but squeeze out excess water before mixing the meatballs.

-- Wood Ear Mushrooms (Black Fungus): If you haven’t heard of these before, you’re in for some fun!
-Wood ear mushrooms (also known as black fungus) are sold dry in Asian grocers or in the international aisle of supermarkets.
+- Wood Ear Mushrooms (Black Fungus): If you haven’t heard of these before, you’re in for fun!
+Wood ear mushrooms (also known as black fungus) are sold dry in Asian grocers or the international aisle of supermarkets.
 Don’t be fooled by how small the quantity looks in this recipe – they almost triple in size when rehydrated.
-They have a mild umami flavour and chewy texture.
-They look a bit like seaweed when rehydrated – but don’t be put off by their appearance, mince them finely and they will add a delicious lightly chewy texture to the meatballs which replicates the fattyness of meat.
+They have a mild umami flavor and chewy texture.
+They look a bit like seaweed when rehydrated – but don’t be put off by their appearance.
+Mince them finely, and they will add a delicious, lightly chewy texture to the meatballs, replicating the meat’s fattiness.

 - Cornstarch: an essential ingredient, cornstarch acts as a binder, ensuring the meatballs hold their shape.